sapaladas/stroke_prediction/README.md

 ![age, glucose level and bmi](./images/age_glucose_level_bmi_stroke.svg)
 ![scatter plots](./images/scatter_plots.svg)

-- According to both graphs, it is obvious that older people experience stroke much more often than younger ones
+- According to the graphs, it is obvious that older people experience stroke much more often than younger ones
-- On the other hand, the glucose level and the body mass index do not seem to be strong indicators of a possible stroke
+- On the other hand, the glucose level and the BMI do not seem to be strong indicators of a possible stroke

 ## *Statistical Analysis*